SAP-samples/fiori-elements-fpm-exercises-codejam/chapters/03-custom-section-via-extension-point/readme.md

 ## 1. Launch the SAP Fiori Tools Page Map

-For this chapter we use another one of the extension that comes with the SAP Fiori Tools: the Page Map.
+For this chapter we use another one of the extension of the SAP Fiori Tools: the Page Map.
 The Page Map allows us to edit and visualize the pages of our application as well as their navigation flow.

 ➡️ Open the command palette (Command/Ctrl + Shift + P), search for "Page Map", and launch the SAP Fiori Tools Page Map: